BUILDING A RESUME FOR CYBERSECURITY

 Give the employer what they ask for.
 If the employer asks for both a resume and a cover letter, be sure to provide both.
 If you only provide one or none of the requested documents, chances are good you will not be chosen for an interview.

 Be concise.
-Keep your resume easy to read and brief, so recruiters can easily see your most relevant (and impressive) experiences and accomplishments.
+Keep your resume easy to read and brief, so recruiters can easily see your most relevant (and impressive) experiences and accomplishments. f you do not have a lot of experience you should stick to one page for your resume.

 Formatting matters.
 Your resume and cover letter create a first impression of you for employers.
 Careful, consistent formatting signals that you know how to do things well.